2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 Full Public Health at University of Alabama at Birmingham Report

-Georgia Southern University did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #15 on the list.
-Located in the distant town of Statesboro, GaSou is a public school with a very large student population.
+Georgia Southern University ranked #15 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Southeast Region list.
+Located in the distant town of Statesboro, GaSou is a public school with a fairly large student population.

 Women make up 82% of the public health majors at the school.